Home > Softball Recruiting > New York > Schenectady, NY > Niskayuna High School > Kaylee McGill

 • 2016 Frozen Ropes Albany NY Lady Outlaws (14U)

-• Notes: Pitcher, Short Stop, Left Field
+• Pitcher, Short Stop, Left Field

 • 2016 Niskayuna Girls Travel Softball- Niskayuna Firestorm (14 U)

-• Notes: Pitcher, Short Stop, 1st base - Played travel softball since 10U.
+• Pitcher, Short Stop, 1st base - Played travel softball since 10U.
 Currently 4 th year of travel ball.

 Coach References